darth-veitcher/gfm/README.md

 # gfm

-Git Flow Management in pure Python
+Git Flow Management in pure Python.

+See the [documentation](https://darth-veitcher.github.io/gfm/latest/) for more details.